Pam Cooking Spray Explosion & Burn Lawsuits

 Have the Manufacturers of Pam Cooking Spray Settled any Lawsuits?

-So far, Conagra has not settled any of the ongoing lawsuits against it.
+No. So far, Conagra has not settled any of the ongoing defective cans lawsuits against it.
 The company’s senior vice president, Jon Harris, said they were “looking forward to their day in court.”
 A few previous lawsuits regarding exploding cans of Pam remain in litigation, while the six most recent lawsuits have barely begun.

-How long do I have to file a Pam cooking spray lawsuit?
 The deadline to file a product liability lawsuit varies from state to state.
 In Illinois, you have two years from the date of the incident to bring a personal injury claim.
 If the explosion only caused property damage, you have five years to file your lawsuit.

 How do I Know if I Have a Lawsuit Against Conagra for Injuries Related to Pam?

-Conagra has tried to escape liability by saying all Pam cooking sprays have large warning labels and usage instructions that explain the product is flammable.
+Conagra has tried to escape liability by saying all Pam cooking sprays have large warning labels and clear instructions that explain the product is flammable.
 That does not, however, mean you cannot hold the manufacturer responsible.
 You may have a lawsuit if you suffered serious injuries while using Pam cooking spray.
 Speak to an attorney to find out if you have grounds for a lawsuit.

 You might be feeling overwhelmed after suffering serious burn injuries from a cooking spray fire.
 Many clients have dozens of questions about Conagra, defective spray cans, and product liability lawsuits.
 If you are one of them, we can help.
 A free consultation at Rosenfeld Injury Lawyers can answer all of your questions and concerns in more detail.